General Hunting Laws

 Dog Training Season

-- From July 1 through the following March 31, dogs may be trained on fox, snowshoe hare, and raccoons.
+- From July 1 through the following March 31, including Sundays, dogs may be trained on fox, gray and red squirrels, snowshoe hare, and raccoons.
 During such training, it is unlawful to use or possess a firearm, other than a pistol or a shotgun loaded with blank ammunition, except during the applicable open hunting seasons on these species.

 - Dogs may be used to hunt snowshoe hares during the firearm season on deer.